A Classical Christian Homeschool Co-op

 Age/ Grade Level: 7th-12th (Age 12+)

-Supplies: The student book can be purchased at this website: Lost Tools Level 1 Student Handbook (There is no need to purchase the Teacher handbook unless you prefer)
+Supplies: The student book can be purchased at this website: The Elegant Essay Writing Lessons (There is no need to purchase the Teacher handbook unless you prefer)

 3 ring notebook, paper, pencils, and a highlighter